dphfox/Fusion/docs/tutorials/further-basics/components.md

 end
 ```

 That's all there is to it!
-Just keep in mind that `Children` is still a property
+Just keep in mind that `#!Lua [Children]` is still a property
 like any other, so if you're processing the children, it might be good to do
 some type checking first.